jobrunr/website/content/en/blog/2024-04-09-jobrunr-and-jobrunr-pro-v7.md

 - Fix Bug `CronExpression.validateSchedule()` does not correctly check for interval size.
 [PR #859](https://github.com/jobrunr/jobrunr/pull/859) (fixes [#858](https://github.com/jobrunr/jobrunr/issues/858))

 ### Breaking changes
-- `@Recurring` has been moved to core `org.jobrunr.jobs.annotation.Recurring` and uses enums instead of booleans.
+- `@Recurring` has been moved to core `org.jobrunr.jobs.annotations.Recurring` and uses enums instead of booleans.
 The attributes `paused` and `scheduleJobsSkippedDuringDowntime` now use an enum instead of a boolean.
 This allows us to keep the paused state of a Recurring job even if you redeploy (default) whereas in the past, on redeploy, the Job would be started automatically again.
 If `paused` is put to false in the `@Recurring`, the Recurring job will start on redeploy even if it was paused before via the dashboard
 - `JobScheduler.delete(String id)` has been renamed to `JobScheduler.deleteRecurringJob(String id)`
 - The `StorageProvider` has been updated and is not backwards compatible as is the `Page` and `PageRequest`.
 A new class `org.jobrunr.storage.Paging` was added where all utility methods regarding Paging have been collected
 - For SQL databases, JobRunr deletes all indexes and recreates them for better performance.
 If you have a lot of jobs in your database, the migration may take a while.
 Also, on some databases **column types are changed** for better performance making this release not backwards compatible.
 - JobRunr and JobRunr Pro 7 requires MongoDB Driver 5.0.0 or higher (please be aware that Spring Boot 3.2 still depends on Mongo 4.x)
-- **We're also deprecating the `RedisStorageProvider` and the `ElasticSearchStorageProvider`**.
-JobRunr 7 will be the last to support it.
+- **We're also dropping the `RedisStorageProvider` and the `ElasticSearchStorageProvider`** in JobRunr Pro.
+JobRunr 7 OSS will be the last to support it.
+- `JobContext.getSignature()` has been renamed to `JobContext.getJobSignature()`
+- `JobDashboardProgressBar.setValue(...)` has been renamed to `JobDashboardProgressBar.setProgress(long succeededAmount)`
 - Overall `BatchJob`s logic has been rewritten, make sure `MigrateFromV6toV7Task` is run

 ## OSS version: